 Superintendent Antony Hart, Local Area Commander Exeter, East and Mid Devon, Devon and Cornwall Police, Chair of the Exeter Community Partnership made a presentation on the work of the Partnership.
 Simon Lane, the Service Lead for Environmental Health and Community Safety at Exeter City Council was co presenter.
-(A copy of the presentation was attached to the previously circulated minutes of this Committee).
-The Partnership's diverse membership included Devon County Council, Office of the Police and Crime Commissioner (OPCC), Devon Probation Service, DYS Space (youth network), University of Exeter, Exeter
+(A copy of the presentation is attached to the minutes).
+The Partnership's diverse membership included Devon County Council, Office of the Police and Crime Commissioner (OPCC), Devon Probation Service, DYS Space (youth network), University of Exeter, Exeter Businesses Against Crime (EBAC), Devon & Somerset

-Businesses Against Crime (EBAC), Devon & Somerset Fire & Rescue Service (DSFRS) and the Royal Devon & Exeter Hospital (RD&E).
+Fire & Rescue Service (DSFRS) and the Royal Devon & Exeter Hospital (RD&E).
 The Executive Group met on a quarterly basis and considered the action plan for the year, to understand, review progress and consider spend against budget.